 Mr Arnott traded on an individual basis for certain New Zealand investors from 2006.
 He also set up and operated the following companies through which he traded: Australian Securities Limited (ASL); Derivatek New Zealand Limited (Derivatek); and Derivatives Management Limited (DML).

 Mark Whelan incorporated Global Futures in November 2006.
 This company was used by Mr Whelan and various business associates to personally invest with Mr Arnott.
 From mid-2007, Mr Whelan used Global Futures to obtain high net worth individuals to invest funds which were then to be traded by Mr Arnott through Derivatek.

 Crimes Act offences

-(i) knows that it is false in a material particular; or
+(a) knows the statement is false in a material particular; or

-(ii) is reckless as to whether it is false in a material particular; or
+(b) is reckless as to the whether the statement is false in a material particular.

 The Serious Fraud Office (SFO) was established in 1990 under the Serious Fraud Office Act in response to the collapse of financial markets in New Zealand at that time.

 The SFO's role is the detection, investigation and prosecution of serious or complex financial crime.
 The SFO's focus is on investigating and prosecuting criminal cases that will have a real effect on: